Postage

 Postage stamps are miniature works of art designed to reflect the American experience.
-They highlight heroes, history, milestones, achievements and natural wonders.
+Stamps highlight heroes, history, milestones, achievements and natural wonders.
 There’s a story behind every stamp.

 All 50 states have been commemorated on postage stamps.
 They are each honored in 50 year increments from their inception date.